Ekito/Simple-KML/README.markdown

 ## What's next?

 - We know Simple KML is currently at a very early stage and you might find a few issues parsing your KML files.
 Please post your issues on GitHub to make the project live.
+- Serialization is currently not optimized and might take long time for some cases.
+We need to improve efficiency.
 - We will work on a solution to easily build UI elements from a KML file.

 ## License